Mississippi: The Natchez Trace Bike Tour | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Your Natchez Trace trail tour begins at the Fairview Inn in Jackson, proud recipient of AAA’s elite Four Diamond rating for more than 30 years.
-During your overnight at the inn, you will enjoy your first taste of legendary Southern hospitality.
+Your Natchez Trace Trail tour begins at the Fairview Inn in Jackson, proud recipient of AAA’s elite Four Diamond rating for more than 30 years.
+During your overnight stay, you’ll enjoy your first taste of legendary Southern hospitality.

-If you wish to enjoy the Fairview Inn’s spa services during your stay, VBT encourages you to make your reservations well in advance of your arrival.
+If you wish to book spa services at the Fairview Inn, VBT recommends making your reservation well in advance of arrival.

 Today's Ride Choices

-Morning Warm-up Fairview to Museum — 4 miles
+Morning: Fairview to Museum Warm-Up Ride — 4 miles

-Afternoon Warm-up Museum to Fairview — 4 miles
+Afternoon: Museum to Fairview Warm-Up Ride — 5 miles

 What to Expect:

-A short warm-up ride takes you along Jackson’s homely residential streets to visit the Mississippi Civil Rights and History Museums.
-On the return journey, pass many of the city’s public art murals.
+A short warm-up ride takes you along Jackson’s quiet residential streets to the Mississippi Civil Rights and History Museums.
+On the return, you’ll pass many of the city’s vibrant public art murals.

 Included Meals: Dinner

 Begin your ride in Rocky Springs.
-A shuttle (about 60 minutes) brings you to the haunting ghost town, once a thriving community on the Old Natchez Trace trail.
-In 1878, however, the town’s population was decimated by an outbreak of yellow fever, a tragedy compounded further by the boll weevil epidemic, which devastated the cotton fields of local farmers at the turn of the 20th century.
-One by one, residents abandoned the beleaguered town, and the last store in Rocky Springs closed its doors in the 1930s.
-Today, one of the only remaining intact buildings is the Methodist Church, an antebellum structure dating to 1837.
+A 60-minute shuttle brings you to this haunting ghost town, once a thriving community along the Trace.
+In 1878, yellow fever decimated the population, and the subsequent boll weevil epidemic destroyed the cotton economy.
+By the 1930s, the last store had closed.
+Today, the only remaining intact building is the Methodist Church, an antebellum structure built in 1837.

-Leaving Rocky Springs, you cycle along the Natchez Trace Parkway to Port Gibson, the town that Union General Ulysses S. Grant famously declared “too beautiful to burn” during the Civil War’s infamous Siege of Vicksburg.
-Alight here to explore the historic town and enjoy lunch at a historic home in Port Gibson.
+From Rocky Springs, cycle the Natchez Trace Parkway to Port Gibson, the town Union General Ulysses S. Grant famously deemed “too beautiful to burn” during the Civil War’s Siege of Vicksburg.
+Explore its historic streets and enjoy lunch at a local home.

-Following your ride to Windsor, you’ll shuttle (about 40 minutes) to Vicksburg where you stay for the next two nights.
-Your group will stay in two of the town’s finest historic inns: Duff Green Mansion and Anchuca Mansion.
-After settling in, you gather for dinner at Anchuca Mansion.
+Following your ride to Windsor, shuttle about 40 minutes to Vicksburg, where you’ll stay for the next two nights at two of the town’s finest historic inns: Duff Green Mansion and Anchuca Mansion.
+After settling in, gather for dinner at Anchuca Mansion.

 Today's Ride Choices